Skip to content

 What outages look like in Brandon

-You don’t need a hurricane to lose power in Brandon.
-With 80-plus storm days a year, a single afternoon lightning strike or a limb on a line can knock out a neighborhood circuit any month of the year.
+You do not need a named storm to lose power in Brandon.
+With 80-plus storm days a year, a single afternoon strike or a limb across a line can drop a Valrico or FishHawk circuit any month on the calendar.

 Cost